Pothos Not Growing — When One of the Fastest Houseplants Stalls

 Prevention

-- Maintain warmth above 65°F, adequate indirect light, and correct watering to support the rapid growth Pothos is capable of
+- Maintain warmth above roughly 65°F, adequate indirect light, and correct cycling of wet-to-dry soil to support the rapid growth Golden Pothos is genuinely capable of

 Quick Summary